-- Wall power sources must be protective earth grounded and single phase. - Wall power sources must conform to all national and local electrical codes. - Supplied voltage must not vary more than 10% from the data plate rating.
+- Wall power sources must conform to all national and local electrical codes. - Supplied voltage must not vary more than 10% from the data plate rating.
 Damage to the unit may result if the supplied voltage varies more than 10%. - The recommended wall circuit breakers for these units are 20 amps. - Use a separate circuit to prevent loss of product due to overloading or circuit failure.
 The circuit must match or exceed the amperage requirement listed on the unit data plate.